danrcastro/.github/Bug Issue Template.md

 ## Steps to Recreate

-< a numbered list of the exact steps taken in the system that led to the observation the results of the bug. screen shots or videos can help >
+< a numbered list of the **exact** steps taken in the system that led to the observation of the bug. screen shots or videos can help >

 1.
 2.